Skip to main content

 Do I need to mention banking software experience?
 Toggle answer

 Not if you’re entry-level.
-But if you’ve used CRM, transaction platforms or appointment systems in a part-time role or internship, briefly note it.
+But if you’ve used CRM, transaction platforms, or appointment systems in a part-time role or internship, briefly note it.
 Recruiters see it as readiness for branch tech.

 Should I include keywords like AML and KYC?
 Toggle answer

 Yes.
-These terms signal you understand compliance awareness.
+These terms signal that you understand compliance awareness.
 Even if your exposure was academic or observational, referencing them appropriately shows you speak the branch language.

 What length should the cover letter be?
 Toggle answer